onthecodepath/iOS-Interview-Questions/README.md

 - [General / Uncategorized](https://github.com/onthecodepath/iOS-Interview-Questions#general--uncategorized)
     - What is the difference between a class and an object?
     - What is JSON?
-    - What is the difference between _name vs self.name?
     - What is a category and when is it used?
     - What is the difference between not-running, inactive, active, background and suspended execution states?
     - Is it faster to iterate through an NSArray or an NSSet?